BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/UsingDREAM3D/UserInterface.md

 ![Data Structure](Images/OverView-DataStructure.png)

 The **Data Structure** displays the current data structure of the pipeline, including all data containers, attribute matrices, and data arrays that exist in the current pipeline's data container array.
 This tool is a good way to tell at-a-glance the current structure of your data when clicking on filters in the pipeline.

+_Drag and Drop_:

+With the new _Data Container_, _Attribute Matrix_, and _Data Array_ selection interface, users can now drag paths from the Data Structure and drag them into a corresponding selection widget.
+When mousing over or dragging an item from the Data Structure, selection widgets in the **Filter Input View** will be filtered out to clearly display which **Filter Parameters** can accept the target path.

+In addition, because paths created by a **Filter** cannot also be its inputs, the **Data Structure** marks which paths are new by changing the item's text color and marking it with a star.
+These items cannot be dragged and will have an empty outline if they would otherwise be acceptable inputs to a path selection widget.

 ---